На русском языке

 Wave equations in vacuum

-The gravitational vacuum wave equation is a second-order partial differential equation that describes the propagation of gravitational waves through vacuum in absence of matter.
-The homogeneous form of the equation, written in terms of either the gravitational field strength ~ \mathbf{\Gamma } or the gravitational torsion field ~ \mathbf{\Omega}, has the form:
+The gravitational vacuum wave equation is a second-order partial differential equation that describes propagation of gravitational waves through vacuum in absence of matter.
+The homogeneous form of the equation, written in terms of either gravitational field strength ~ \mathbf{\Gamma } or gravitational torsion field ~ \mathbf{\Omega}, has the form:

 ~\nabla^2 \mathbf{\Gamma }- \frac {1}{c^2_{g}}\frac{\partial^2 \mathbf{\Gamma }} {\partial t^2} = 0,